haskell/haskell-platform/download-website/index.markdown

 This is the beta release of the Haskell Platform, version 2009.2.0.

-The Haskell Platform is a blessed library and tool suite for Haskell, along with installers for a wide variety of systems.
-The contents of the platform are specified here: [Haskell: Batteries Included].
+The Haskell Platform is a blessed library and tool suite for Haskell culled from [Hackage], along with installers for a wide variety of systems.
+The contents of the platform are specified here: [Haskell:
+Batteries Included].

 The platform saves you the task of picking and choosing the best Haskell libraries and tools to use for a task.
 Distro maintainers that